 As a result, your field reps can build strong relationships with your customers.
-When you have good relations with customers, you can easily convert them to loyal customers – who are ready to spend more on your products and services.
+When you have good relations with customers, you can provide better customer service and convert them to loyal customers – who are ready to spend more on your products and services.

-Field Sales is Ideal for Complex Sales Cycles
+4. It is Ideal for Businesses that have Complex Sales Cycles

 Not all products can be sold online or through the phone.
 There will always be some products that need a lot of attention, service, or installation.
 For instance, you will always need to meet your prospects in-person when you sell medical equipment or on-premise software.

-For this reason, field sales is ideal for complex sales cycles and specialized products.
-Inside sales, on the other hand, is good for simple products that can be sold without much time or effort.
+For this reason, field sales is ideal for complex sales processes and specialized products.
+Inside sales, on the other hand, works for simple products that team members can sell without spending much time or effort.

-Field sales is also important for specific industries or customers.
-You will definitely need to meet your prospects face-to-face if you sell to other companies.
+Field sales is also necessary for some industries and customers.
+You will need to meet your prospects face-to-face if you sell to other companies.
 B2B sales often involve presentations to the client and cannot be done through emails or phone calls.

-Some customers, like doctors and professors, are used to field reps.
-You must have seen how many medical representatives visit a doctor, during a day!
-You should always keep field reps for such cases, as changing your approach may have a negative impact on sales.
+Some customers, like doctors and professors, are used to meeting field reps.
+You must have seen how many medical representatives visit a doctor during a day!
+Thus, always keep field reps for such cases, as changing your approach may hurt sales.

-Field Reps as an Effective Source of Customer Data and Feedback
+5. Field Reps are an Effective Source of Customer Data and Feedback

 Field reps are the people meeting clients and spending the most time with them.
 During the interaction, a field rep will try to discover the pain points of prospects and special needs, if any.
 They will also be the first person to find out if the customers are having any problems.